Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 ### Server

 There are multiple potential server options including major offerings such as [Microsoft Azure][link16], [AWS][link17], and [Google Cloud][link18] [16][17][18].
-Google also offers [Firebase][link19], which has easy to follow tutorials that also use Android Studio, making it easier for me to impliment correctly [19].
-Google cloud can be used for storage but [firebase seems to be better for Realtime Databases][link20] [20].
+Google also offers [Firebase][link19], which is what I intend to use [19].
+This is my top choice because the setup was most clear to follow even including video tutorials using the same setup I have with Kotlin and Android Studio, making it easier for me to impliment correctly.
+[Google cloud][link20] can be used for storage including realtime databases but [firebase seems to be better for focusing on Realtime Databases][link21] [20][21].
+I expect it would be a realtime database to ensure the flow of orders works well.

 ### References